lostromos/lostromos/docs/development.md

 To run integration tests locally you need to run `minikube start` to get a Minikube context, and then run `make integration-test`.
-This is assuming you have installed the necessary python requirements via `make install-python-deps`.
+This is assuming you have installed the necessary python requirements via `make install-python-deps` and install nosetests: `sudo pip install nose`.
+Ignore error messages like `TILLER...connect: connection refused` when running integration tests locally.

 ## <a name="ci"></a>Continuous Integration